bamueh/gisproject/README.md

 ## Run interactive website
 To visualise temperature and population data and allow the user to interactively  explore where areas with high temperatures intersect with areas with a high number of older inhabitants I created a dash app.
-The app can be run locally by running `$ make server`.
+To run the app locally, `cd app` and then run `$ make server`.